Accelerating Adaptive Cubic Regularization of Newton's Method via Random Sampling: Introduction

-where $\hat f_i: \br\rightarrow\br$ and $\sa_i$ is the $i$-th observation.
-The formulation in \eqref{Prob:special} finds a wide range of applications, for instance (regularized) maximum likelihood estimation for generalized linear models including regularized least squares and regularized logistic regression.
-We refer the interested readers to Section~\ref{sec:examples} for more applications of \eqref{Prob:main} and \eqref{Prob:special}.
+where $ f_i: \br\rightarrow\br$ and $\sa_i$ is the $i$-th observation.
+The formulation in Eq.~\eqref{Prob:special} finds a wide range of applications.
+A typical example is the (regularized) maximum likelihood estimation for generalized linear models, which includes regularized least squares and regularized logistic regression.
+We refer the interested readers to Section~\ref{sec:examples} for more applications in form of Eq.~\eqref{Prob:main} and Eq.~\eqref{Prob:special}.

-Up till now, much of the effort devoted to solving problem~\eqref{Prob:main} has been on developing stochastic first-order approach (e.g., see, \cite{Shalev-2016-Sdca, Allen-2016-Improved}), due primarily to its simplicity nature in both theoretical analysis and practical implementation.
-However, stochastic gradient type algorithms are known to be sensitive to the conditioning of the problem and the parameters to be tuned in the algorithm.
-On the contrary, second-order optimization methods (see, e.g., \cite{Luenberger-1984-Linear}) have been shown to be generally robust \cite{Roosta-2016-Global, Roosta-2016-Local, Xu-2016-Sub} and less sensitive to the parameter choices \cite{Berahas-2017-Investigation}.
-A downside, however, is that the second-order type algorithms are more likely to prone to higher computational costs for large-scale problems, by nature of requiring the second-order information (viz.\ Hessian matrix).
-To alleviate this, one effective approach is the so-called sub-sampled second-order methods, which approximate Hessian matrix via some randomized sampling scheme \cite{Drineas-2017-Lectures}.
+Up till now, much of the efforts devoted to solving problem~\eqref{Prob:main} has been on developing stochastic first-order approach~\citep{Shalev-2016-Sdca, Allen-2016-Improved}, due primarily to its simplicity nature in both theoretical analysis and practical implementation.
+However, stochastic gradient type algorithms are known to be sensitive to the conditioning of the problem and the parameters to be tuned in the algorithm~\citep{Xu-2016-SubNewton}.
+On the contrary, second-order optimization methods~\citep{Luenberger-1984-Linear} have been shown to be generally robust~\citep{Roosta-2019-SubNewton, Xu-2016-SubNewton} and less sensitive to the parameter choices~\citep{Berahas-2020-Investigation, Xu-2017-Empirical}.
+A downside, however, is that the second-order type algorithms are more likely to prone to higher computational costs for large-scale problems, by nature of requiring the second-order information (viz.
+Hessian matrix).
+To alleviate this, one effective approach is the so-called sub-sampled second-order methods that approximate Hessian matrix via random sampling scheme~\citep{Drineas-2018-Lectures}.